 - Extensive FX product coverage.
-Saxo Bank offers over 179 Forex currency crosses - trade FX on Spot, Forward Outrights, Vanilla Options, Binary Touch Options and more.
+Saxo Bank offers over 184 Forex currency crosses.
+Trade FX on Spot, Forward Outrights, Vanilla Options, Binary Touch Options and more.

 - Dedicated liquidity.
 All clients have dedicated liquidity - in EURUSD up to EUR 25,000,000; and it’s easy to Request for a Quote for larger amounts.

 - Transparent pricing and order execution.
-We provide complete transparency to our competitive spread and we are proud to show our superior order execution stats.
+We provide complete transparency to our competitive spread and we are proud to show our superior order execution statistics.

 - Low margin requirements.
 Only 0.5% margin on majors for up to EUR 300,000 in margin collateral (1% on larger amounts).

 - Award winning platform.
 No other online Forex trading provider has won as many industry awards for their online FX offering as Saxo Bank.

 Saxo Bank offers an impressive 19 FX crosses in precious metals.
 Gold, Silver, Platinum and Palladium are available as spot traded commodities, ideal for both long and short-term speculative trading.

 Spot Gold and Silver can among others be traded versus US Dollar, Euro, Japanese Yen, Australian Dollar and Hong Kong Dollar.
 Platinum and Palladium both trade against the US Dollar.

 Consider the power of precious metals trading to: